-In the midst of a pandemic, the Jagiellonian University’s Institute of Sociology (in collaboration with its Interdisciplinary Center for Socio-Legal Analyses as well as the Polish Sociological Association) organized a series of Master Lectures.
+In the midst of a pandemic, the Jagiellonian University’s Institute of Sociology in collaboration with its Interdisciplinary Center for Socio-Legal Analyses as well as the Polish Sociological Association organized a series of Master Lectures.
 Presented virtually and open to the general public, these meetings with eminent Polish scholars addressed the most crucial and tenacious issues of our times.
-Active in their homeland as well as globally, the speakers are recognized specialists in sociology, jurisprudence, history, social work, theology, and political science.
+Active in their homeland as well as globally, the speakers are recognized specialists in sociology, jurisprudence, history, social work, gender studies, philosophy, theology, anthropology, and political science.
 The format encompassed a lecture followed by an online discussion with all interested attendees; the texts found herein comprise the fruits of those encounters.
 Disregarding geographic, temporal, and physical divides, this cyberagora created a space in which masters could find themselves amidst colleagues and students, sharing ideas, views, and experiences drawn from various academic disciplines and social milieux.

 Anna Giza, Warsaw University

 The volume at hand comprises a collection of nine lectures presented by eminent representatives of the social sciences: professors of sociology, legal studies, and theology.
 These scholars are of high standing in Poland, several are known in the world.
 The lectures – although varied in form, style, level of generalization, and the nature of their commentary on current affairs in Poland – constitute a coherent whole.
 Composed in appropriately clear language, the texts are unencumbered by excessive references to specialized literature.

 The present-day situation in Poland is treated very competently, though sometimes charged strongly with criticism.
-Certain of the theses, underlying messages, comparisons or juxtapositions found in this very interesting book could be considered (especially by a more conservative reader) highly debatable.
+Certain of the theses, underlying messages, comparisons or juxtapositions found in this very interesting book could be considered (especially by a more conservative reader) debatable.
 Nonetheless, this material is all the more significant as an intellectual portrait of the mainstream, scholarly elite in Poland Anno Domini 2021.
-It can be well expected that this volume will give rise to serious intellectual discussion.
+It can be well expected that this volume will give rise to serious intellectual debate.

-Krzysztof Motyka, Catholic University of Lublin
+Krzysztofa Motyki, Catholic University of Lublin